Brookweed

 Primrose family (Primulaceae)

-Cultivation: The preference is light shade to partial sun, wet conditions, and mucky or rocky soil.
-This plant can grow in shallow water.
+Cultivation: The preference is light shade to full sun, wet conditions, and mucky or rocky soil.
+This plant can grow in shallow water and withstands occasional flooding.

-Range & Habitat: Brookweed occurs occasionally in most areas of Illinois, except the NW portion of the state, where it is rare or absent (see Distribution Map).
-Habitats include swamps, borders of small streams in wooded areas, vernal pools, and soggy areas of floodplain woodlands.
-Brookweed occurs primarily in shaded or partially shaded wetlands of wooded natural areas.
+Range & Habitat: The native Brookweed occurs occasionally in most areas of Illinois, except the NW section of the state, where it is rare or absent (see Distribution Map).
+Habitats include swamps, low rocky areas along rivers, borders of small streams in wooded areas, borders of vernal pools, and soggy areas of floodplain woodlands.
+Brookweed occurs primarily in both degraded and higher quality wetlands, usually in areas where there is partial shade.

 Faunal Associations: There is very little information about floral-faunal relations for this species.
 Robertson (1928) observed a single Dance Fly, Empis clausa, visiting the flowers for nectar.
 White-Tailed Deer have been observed eating the foliage.